NHNUSA/smackjeeves_interview_test/README.md

 Build a one-page app that allows the user to upload multiple images at a time.
 After selecting images to upload, a form for each image should be propagated, allowing the user to add a Title and Description to the image before uploading.

 ### Additional Requirements
-* Update the UI to indicate when each image has finished uploading
+* After the user clicks "Upload", update the UI to indicate when each image has finished uploading
 * Save each image uploaded to the server in the [/images/uploaded/](/images/uploaded/) directory
 * Store each image's title, description and locally stored filename as a record in the database